NickkciN7/Random-Movie-Displayer/README.md

 # Detailing How This Project Works
 ## General
     This project is a webpage that makes use of the Flask framework to run.
 Everytime the page is refreshed it will display a different random movie's information, a picture, and a wikipedia article link for the movie.
+The user can post comments and make ratings.
+These will appear on the main screen, and the user can go to a page where all comments and ratings they've made for all movies are shown.
 ## APIS
     I make use of APIs from The Movie Database(TMDB) and Wikipedia(Wiki).
 For TMDB, I used the Movies section of the API to search for a movie based on movie_id.
 Using the poster_path info from the previous get request and getting